-In 2014, Pa.L.Co. was established from the first Public Administration Legal Credit forum in Milan, an on-line Banca Sistema community aimed at professionals who specialise in receivables and payments from the Public Administration.
+In 2014, Pa.L.Co. was established from the first Public Administration Legal Credit forum in Milan and organised by the Parent Company, an on-line Banca Sistema community aimed at professionals who specialise in receivables and payments from the Public Administration.

-This follows on from meetings held and mutual updates between the Bank and its customers, partners, law offices, associations and professionals of the Public Administration during the first forum entirely dedicated to the issue of receivables and payments of the Public Administration.
+This follows on from meetings held and mutual updates between the Group and its customers, partners, law offices, associations and professionals of the Public Administration during the first forum entirely dedicated to the issue of receivables and payments of the Public Administration.